-As we continue to support our customers’ digital vision with best-in-class performance and an enterprise-grade security environment for WordPress, we’re also making sure their user login experience is smoother and more streamlined than ever before.
+As we continue to support our customers’ digital vision with best-in-class performance and enterprise-grade secure WordPress hosting, we’re also making sure their user login experience is smoother and more streamlined than ever before.

 One of the ways we’re achieving this is by offering two new, easy-to-use, and easy-to-enable identity features: Seamless Login and Single Sign-On, both of which, we hope, will help simplify your overall digital workflow.